Learn all about the Payroll Liability Balances report.

 What is a payroll liability?

-In order to understand how the Payroll Liability Balances report work, we need need to understand first the nature of a payroll liability.
 Like other liabilities, payroll liabilities are amounts you owe but have not yet paid.
-In the case of payroll liabilities, These liabilities include payroll tax amounts that you've withheld from employees or that your company owes as a result of your payrolls.
-Payroll liabilities also include other amounts you track on paychecks using payroll items, for example:
+In the case of payroll liabilities, these liabilities include payroll tax amounts that you've withheld from employees.
+Or that your company owes as a result of your payrolls.
+Payroll liabilities also include other amounts you track on paychecks using payroll items.
+For example:

 - 401(k) contributions